 - Shortness of breath, especially with activity (exertion)

-Antibiotics can be given by mouth (orally) or through a vein (intravenously), depending on the severity of the illness.
+Anti-infection medicines can be given by mouth (orally) or through a vein (intravenously), depending on how severe the illness is.

 People with low oxygen levels and moderate to severe disease are often prescribed corticosteroids as well.